Skip to main content

 FieldTypeDescription

-voiceProfile.emotionClassLabelArray of detected emotions, ranked by confidence.
-Multiple emotions may be present.
+voiceProfile.emotionClassLabel[]Array of detected emotions, sorted by descending confidence.

-voiceProfile.vocal_styleClassLabelArray of detected vocal styles, ranked by confidence.
-Multiple styles may be present.
+voiceProfile.vocalStyleClassLabel[]Array of detected vocal styles, sorted by descending confidence.

 • label (string) — The predicted class name